 Start by creating the RAM drive folder and editing the fstab file.

-sudo mkdir /var/bench chmod 775 /var/bench sudo nano /etc/fstab
+sudo mkdir /var/bench sudo chmod 775 /var/bench sudo nano /etc/fstab

 Add the next line with the necessarry space requirements for your application.
 In this case, 512MB would be enough.